25 Famous Painters Who Shaped the Art World As We Know it

 Michelangelo

 Michelangelo painted the ceiling of the Sistine Chapel in Rome, the iconic scene depicting the Creation of Adam.
 The entire ceiling is a masterpiece; anyone visiting Rome or the Vatican must tour the chapel to see it in all its glory.
-Although not as famous, The Last Judgement is another iconic Michelangelo painting located in the Sistine chapel.
-In my opinion, this piece is more impressive than the ceiling!
+Although not as famous, The Last Judgement is another iconic Michelangelo painting in the Sistine Chapel.

 Claude Monet